na-stewart/ULibSync/README.md

 ## Documentation

-All ULibSync's functions are kept in the table "ULibSync" to prevent conflicts.
+All ULibSync functions are kept in the table "ULibSync" to prevent conflicts.

 Data that is classified as ULibSync data (ex: ULibSyncBanData) is contained on the database.